 Any of the above listed information, if not included on the receipt, may be handwritten on, or attached to, the receipt by the authorized user before submitting to the campaign treasurer.
 The debit card user shall be responsible for the completeness and accuracy of the information and for insuring that such expenditure is authorized.
 [F.S.
-106.11]
+106.11(2)(a)5.e]

-Reporting Expenditures - Form DS-DE 14, Itemized Expenditures [F.S.
+Reporting Expenditures - Form DS-DE 14, Campaign Treasurer's Report - Itemized Contributions [F.S.
 106.07, F.S.] - Each report must contain:

-1. Full name and address of each person to whom expenditures have been made along with the amount, date, and clear purpose of the expenditure.
+- 1. Full name and address of each person to whom expenditures have been made along with the amount, date, and clear purpose of the expenditure.
 Name, address, and office sought by each candidate on whose behalf such expenditure was made.

-- 2. Full name and address of each person to whom an expenditure for personal services, salary or reimbursed authorized expenses was made along with the amount, date, and clear purpose of the expenditure. - 3.
+[F.S.
+106.07(4)(a)6] - 2.
+Full name and address of each person to whom an expenditure for personal services, salary or reimbursed authorized expenses was made along with the amount, date, and clear purpose of the expenditure.
+[F.S.
+106.07(4)(a)7] - 3.
 Total amount withdrawn and the total amount spent from the petty cash fund.
-Each expenditure from the petty cash fund need not be individually reported but complete records of petty cash expenditures must be kept. - 4.
-Total sum of expenditures during the reporting period.
+Each expenditure from the petty cash fund need not be individually reported but complete records of petty cash expenditures must be kept.
+[F.S.
+106.07(4)(a)8]